-Stem Cells (Harvested from Fat)
+Regenerative Medicine and Stem Cells (Harvested from Fat)

-The main type of regenerative medicine performed at the Fitzmaurice Hand Institute utilizes stem cells, in particular stem cells obtained from fat.
-In order to obtain these stem cells, patients are carefully placed under local anesthesia, during which a mini liposuction technique is performed on the fatty area.
+The main type of regenerative medicine performed at the Fitzmaurice Hand Institute utilizes stem cells, in particular, stem cells obtained from fat.
+In order to obtain these stem cells, patients are carefully placed under local anesthesia, during which a mini-liposuction technique is performed on the fatty area.
 Once the fat has been taken, our regenerative medicine specialists place the fat in a centrifuge, which isolates the fat from the stem cells.
 At the end of the process, we are able to obtain a concentration of dense fat tissue of the patients own stem cells.

 As with our amniotic stem cell technique, stem cells harvested from fat do to not contain embryotic cells.
 With this technique, patients are using their own stem cells as opposed to someone else’s tissue.
 Once the stem cells have been isolated from the fatty tissue, we are able to inject them into the affected joints, tendons, and ligaments of a patient’s body.

 Platelet-rich plasma therapy helps accelerate the healing of tendon and soft tissue conditions.
 Blood platelets are known for forming blood clots at the site of a damaged blood vessels in order to help prevent the vessel from bleeding out.
 However, these cells are responsible for much more.
 Cumulatively, platelets and their growth factors also accelerate tissue and wound healing.